 On July the 4th , we have shared with the Ministry of Sustainable Development and Tourism an in-depth analysis and recommendations report on the issue of plastic bags in Montenegro, that we wrote with the support of legislation experts.
 You can find below a summary or download our full report underneath.
-This report is being made available to the public for non-commercial use – please do mention Zero Waste Montenegro in the copyrights.
+This report is being made available to the public for non-commercial use – please ask written permission for using it partially or fully and mention Zero Waste Montenegro in the references and copyrights.

 From: Olga Sanina <firstname.lastname@example.org>

 To: Igor xxxxxx <email@example.com>; Anja xxxxx <firstname.lastname@example.org>

 Cc: Dragan xxxxxxx<email@example.com>;

 Subject: Minutes and agreements of the meeting on 3 key topics

 It was pleasure to meet you and discuss the main topics of our collaboration.

 In keeping our agreement sharing with you minutes and main conclusions on 3 key discussed issues.

 PROBLEM 1: STOP FUTURE LITTERING OF SINGLE-USED PLASTIC (S.U.P.)